 - Select Advanced Options from the next window and pick Startup Settings.

-- From there once more select the “Restart” option.
+- From there once more select the Restart option.

-- Up next, within Startup Settings window press F7 or 7 keyboard key in order to select “Disable driver signature enforcement” option.
+- Up next, within Startup Settings window press F7 or 7 keyboard key in order to select Disable driver signature enforcement option.

 Once again, keep in mind that turning off driver signature enforcement makes your computer vulnerable to threats and malware attacks, so proceed at your own risk.

-In case you have other questions related to this topic, don’t hesitate and share the same with us by using the comments field from below.
+In case you have other questions related to this topic, don’t hesitate to share with us by using the comments field below.